 Most issues with the new Hue bridge connectivity can be solved by troubleshooting the network configuration.

-The Hue Bridge 2.0 also requires your router support upnp (Universal Plug and Play).
-You can confirm with your router manufacturers manual if your router supports these settings and how to enable them.
-Most modern routers manufactures support this feature.
+The Hue Bridge 2.0 also requires your router to support UPnP (Universal Plug and Play).
+You can confirm with your router manufacturer’s manual if your router supports these settings and how to enable them.
+Most modern routers manufacture support this feature.

 If you still have issues with your bridge not connecting to the internet or your lamps, try setting a static Ip address for the Hue Bridge.
 I found this fixed all of my dropouts and connection issues.
 This means your IP address for your square bridge will remain the same, rather than your internet router giving out a different IP address every day.